numericfor/numfor/doc/sources/random.md

 There are implemented random number generators using the 64-bit version of MT19937 originally coded by Takuji Nishimura and Makoto Matsumoto (http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt64.html) and the Fortran translation by Rémi Piatek (http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/VERSIONS/FORTRAN/fortran.html)

-The random number generator may be initialized with `seed()` and then a random number is generated:
+The random number generator may be initialized with `random::random_seed()` and then a random number is generated:

 @include ex_random.f90